-Formal numbered opinions are signed by the Attorney General and published in the Annual Report of the Attorney General.
-These opinions address questions of law which are of statewide concern.
+Formal: Formal numbered opinions are signed by the Attorney General and published in the Report of the Attorney General.
+These opinions address questions of law that are of statewide concern.

-The responsibility of the Attorney General to provide legal opinions is specified in section 16.01(3), Florida Statutes, which provides:
+Public Officials: The responsibility of the Attorney General to provide legal opinions is specified in section 16.01(3), Florida Statutes, which provides that the Attorney General:

 Notwithstanding any other provision of law, shall, on the written requisition of the Governor, a member of the Cabinet, the head of a department in the executive branch of state government, the Speaker of the House of Representatives, the President of the Senate, the Minority Leader of the House of Representatives, or the Minority Leader of the Senate, and may, upon the written requisition of a member of the Legislature, other state officer, or officer of a county, municipality, other unit of local government, or political subdivision, give an official opinion and legal advice in writing on any question of law relating to the official duties of the requesting officer.

-The statute thus requires the Attorney General to render opinions to "the Governor, a member of the Cabinet, the head of a department in the executive branch of state government, the Speaker of the House of Representatives, the President of the Senate, the Minority Leader of the House of Representatives, or the Minority Leader of the Senate. . . ."
+Executive & Legislative Branch: The statute thus requires the Attorney General to render opinions to the Governor, a Cabinet member, the head of a department in the executive branch, the Speaker of the House, the President of the Senate, the Minority Leader of the House, or the Minority Leader of the Senate.

-Questions relating to the powers and duties of a public board or commission (or other collegial public body) should be requested by a majority of the members of that body.
-A request from a board should, therefore, clearly indicate that the opinion is being sought by a majority of its members and not merely by a dissenting member or faction.
+Boards and Commissions: Questions relating to the powers and duties of officials who sit on a public board or commission (or other collegial public body) should be requested by a majority of the members of that body and not merely by a dissenting member or faction.
+A request from a board should, therefore, clearly indicate that the opinion is being sought by a majority of its members.
+An opinion request on behalf of a board or commission should be accompanied by a resolution, minutes, or transcript reflecting a vote to seek the opinion.
+If the board or commission is represented by counsel, the board or commission must obtain a written opinion of counsel and include that opinion with the request.